Medical & Professional Relations

 The West Virginia DDS Professional Relations staff is available to help our vendors and providers with any questions or problems they may have.
 Each Professional Relations Officer has a specific geographic area of responsibility in our state (see below), although any PRO can provide assistance if your local PRO is not available.

-Story Consulting – KY
+Story Consulting in Louisa, KY

 Professional Relations Associate, Clarksburg